Audi A6 review

 The Audi A6 may not be the most exciting car to look at, but it remains one of the most elegant and appealing designs in the executive car class.
 Sharp lines and stylish touches give the A6 a classy feel.

-SE models can look a bit uniform and bland on standard 17-inch alloy wheels but moving up to S line trim adds 18-inch wheels, lowered and stiffened suspension and a mild bodykit that makes the BMW 5 Series look unadventurous.
+SE models can look a bit uniform and bland on standard 17-inch alloy wheels but moving up to S line trim adds 18-inch wheels, lowered and stiffened suspension and a mild bodykit.
+All versions get cool-looking xenon lights with LED running lights, and full Matrix LEDs with scrolling idicators are optional.

-The A6 is a light car, and feels very agile on the move thanks to its extensive use of aluminium in its structure.
+The A6 feels agile on the move thanks to its extensive use of aluminium in its structure.
 The steering can't match that of the BMW 5 Series or Jaguar XF, but it remains a precise and good car to drive.
+As it's front or all-wheel drive, it does lack the absolute balance of its BMW, Mercedes and Jaguar rivals.

 The ride is on the firm side, though, especially on S line models which feature stiffer, lowered sports suspension and larger wheels.
 In these versions, the A6 really thumps and jars over potholes.

 The addition of the Ultra spec boosts power from the 2.0-litre TDi to 187bhp and torque to 400Nm.
 There is a range of petrol and diesel engines available but the 2.0-litre diesel offers the best compromise in terms of performance and efficiency.
-Go for the Ultra spec and Audi will fit the new seven-speed S tronic automatic gearbox in place of the eight-speed Multitronic.
+The Ultra is actually more efficienct with the S-tronic gearbox, which suits the driving experience far better, so if you can afford the £1530 extra outlay, definitely go for the auto.

-Its effortlessly smooth in its changes and for a four-cylinder diesel engine it is incredibly refined with very little engine noise intruding into the cabin.
+It's effortlessly smooth in its changes and for a four-cylinder diesel engine it is incredibly refined with very little engine noise intruding into the cabin unless the transmission kicks down for maximum acceleration..
 If you want something with a little more grunt, the 296bhp 3.0-litre supercharged V6 and two 3.0 TDI diesels are rapid and get the company's quattro four-wheel-drive system.
+A bMW 535d has more outright pace and sounds nicer through.

 Audi has a great reputation for reliability and the A6 is unlikely to buck this trend.
 It finished in an impressive 26th place in the 2014 Driver Power survey, although this was behind its key rivals – the BMW 5 Series came 4th and the Jaguar XF came 14th.
 Audi as a brand, though, came 12th in our manufacturer rankings, losing out to BMW, Mercedes and Jaguar.